jackhallybone/GlanceCal/README.md

 ### To Do:
 - It does not handle timed multi-day events (eg., monday 11am to tues 5pm)
+- Do I need to think about time of day when jumping to calendar app?
 - The 'no events' label should go to the calendar app day when pressed
 - The 'calendar access required' labels should go to the setting app:GlanceCal when pressed
 - Fix the custom table cell implementation (there must be a cleaner way)